Rao Yutai: University

-Research Abroad
+Research abroad

-In 1929, Rao went to do research at the University of Leipzig in Germany.
-He returned in 1932 and became a fellow in the physics institute of the Peking Research Institute.
-He later became the chair of the physics department at Peking University, and was promoted to Dean of the school of science in 1935.
+In 1929 Rao went to do research at the University of Leipzig in Germany.
+He returned to China in 1932 and became a fellow in the physics institute of the Peking Research Institute.
+He later became the chair of the physics department at Peking University, and was promoted to dean of the school of science in 1935.
 He was the chair of the physics department at the National Southwestern Associated University during the Sino-Japanese War.
-From 1944 to 1947, he studied the molecular spectra in the United States, in collaboration with A. H. Nielsen.
+From 1944 to 1947, he studied molecular spectra in the United States, in collaboration with A. H. Nielsen.

-In 1949, Rao chose to stay at Peking University, upon the establishment of the People's Republic of China.
-He continued to serve as dean and chair of physics until 1951.
-He was elected as member of the Chinese Academy of Sciences in 1955.
+He was dean and chair of physics until 1951 at Peking University and was elected a member of the Chinese Academy of Sciences in 1955.

 Persecution

 Rao was severely persecuted in Cultural Revolution.
-He committed suicide on the University campus on October 16, 1968.
+He committed suicide on the university campus on October 16, 1968.
 He was posthumously rehabilitated in 1978.

 Honors

 In 2000, the Chinese Physical Society established five prizes, in recognition of five pioneers of modern physics in China.
 The Rao Yutai Prize is awarded to physicists in Optics, Acoustics, Atomic and Molecular physics.